 - For those of you seeking to leave the private sector for public interest or government work, an especially helpful publication is OPIA’s book, The Great Firm Escape: Harvard Law School’s Guide to Breaking Out of Private Practice and Into Public Service.

-- Public Interest Job Search Database.
-Alumni who graduated in 2007 or after can use their lifelong email forward account (LEFA) to access the jobs database.
-For more information on your LEFA account, go to http://www.law.harvard.edu/about/administration/its/students/sponsored/lefa-faq.html.
-Please contact OPIA at firstname.lastname@example.org for log-instructions if you graduated before 2007.
+- HLS’s Public interest job search database, Helios.
+Alumni who graduated in 2007 or after can use their LDAP/HLS Me Account credentials to access the jobs database.
+If you graduated before 2007, please contact OPIA at firstname.lastname@example.org for log-instructions .

 - Office of Career Services Job Search Database